thiagoolivier/design-patterns/README.md

 # Design Patterns in PHP

-I've created this repository to keep my learnings about design patterns.
+I've created this repository to remind my learnings about design patterns.